You can't discuss

 Mavericks (10.9), Yosemite (10.10):

-These OS versions are no longer available from Apple, but
+These OS versions are no longer available from Apple, tho

 may be available under certain circumstances:

-machines running 10.6 and those that cannot run the newest OS (10.12
+machines that cannot run the newest OS version may still be eligible

 #1 before upgrading: Make a full backup

-"Full backup" is more than just copying pictures and documents to CDs or
+"Full backup" is more than just copying pictures and documents; it means

 drive to a secondary backup drive - OS, apps, settings and all.
 This is